Evolution of the Agile Manager

 - He tracks progress by frequently visiting Sprint Reviews.

-- In Sprint Reviews he participates as stakeholder or helps stakeholders to make the right decisions.
+- In Sprint Reviews he participates as a stakeholder or helps stakeholders to make the right decisions.

 - He uses velocity as an indicator for fixing issues instead of enforcing it to the team.